HardCoreCodin/Rational-Ray-Casting/README.md

 This alternative implementation avoid the whole FOV-angle story, by having the focal length as the input instead.<br>
 It also uses normalized coordinates for the projection plane such that it goes from -1 to 1 with 0 at it's center.<br>
 Half of the width of such a projection plane would be 1, and so a focal length of 1 produces a ratio of 1:1, <br>
-which is equivalent to a half-angle of 45 degrees, of a horizontal FOV angle of 90 degrees.<br>
+which is equivalent to a half-angle of 45 degrees or a horizontal FOV angle of 90 degrees.<br>
-The focal length is inversely proportional to the perspective magnitude,<br>
+The focal length is inversely proportional to the perspective magnitude such that <br>
-and so a greater focal length is equivalent to a narrower FOV angle.<br>
+a longer focal length is equivalent to a narrower field of view.<br>
-In this alternative implementation this ratio is computed by simply dividing the projection plain's width<br>
+In this alternative implementation the ratio is computed by simply dividing the projection plain's width<br>
 by an explicitly defined focal length.